IPsec Fault Tolerance

 Firewall filtering rules

 Firewall filtering rules help secure a network from unauthorized access and malicious activity.
-These rules protect by controlling traffic flow in and out of the network.
+These rules protect the network by controlling traffic flow in and out of the network.
 Firewall filtering rules can allow or deny traffic based on source and destination IP addresses, ports, and protocols.

 • Make sure to use the most up-to-date protocols and ports.